-- All areas of Japan - 2.
+All areas of Japan

 Industry

-The following industries based on the Standard Industrial Classification for Japan.
+The following 16 principal industries, based on the Japan Standard Industrial Classification:

 - (1) Mining and quarrying of stone and gravel

 - (2) Construction

 - (3) Manufacturing

 - (4) Electricity, gas, heat supply and water

 - (5) Information and communications

-- $\left( 6\right)$ $% \left( 1\right) =0$ Transport and postal activities
+- (6) Transport and postal activities

 - (7) Wholesale and retail trade

 - (8) Finance and insurance

 - (9) Real estate and goods rental and leasing

 - (10) Scientific research, professional and technical services

 - (11) Accommodations, eating and drinking services

 - (12) Living-related and personal services and amusement services

 - (13) Education, learning support

-- $\left( 14\right)$ Medical, health care and welfare
+- (14) Medical, health care and welfare

 - (15) Compound services

-- (16) Services, N.E.C
+- (16) Services, (not elsewhere classified)

-- 3. Subject of Survey
+- 3. Labour unions

-Approximately 4,100 labour unions selected by a random sampling method out of unit labour unions which have more than 30 union members in private establishments belonging to the above industries.
+Approximately 5,100 labour unions selected by a random sampling method out of labour unions that have 30 or more union members, including unit organization unions, branches and other units of a single organization unions, and head-quarters, in private establishments belonging to any of the industries specified in above item 2.

-This survey was conducted from July 1 until July 20, 2011, based on conditions being applied as of June 30, 2011.
+This survey was conducted from July 1 until July 20, 2013, based on conditions being applied as of June 30, 2013.